JoelFernandes01/KubernetesOnProxmoxWithTerraformAndAnsible/README.md

 This set of instructions has been tested on Ubuntu VMs running on Proxmox, and cloned using cloud-init.

-**You may be tempted to try LXC on Proxmox but it throws errors on the Kubernetes installation swap memory step.**
+You should run these setup commands from an Infrastructure as Code staging VM, separate from the Kubernetes cluster, but can be your workstation if you run on Linux natively.

-You should run them from an Infrastructure as Code staging VM, separate from the Kubernetes cluster, but can be your workstation if you run on Linux natively.
+** Note - WSL has some file system limitations that will make the installation hard with Ansible and private keys.**

-**WSL has some file system limitations that will make this hard with Ansible**
+**Further Note - You may be tempted to try LXC on Proxmox instead of using VMs but it throws errors on the Kubernetes installation swap memory step.**

 The Terraform files are designed to work with the Ubuntu 24.04 cloud-init image.
 You will also need to customise your image as per [https://youtu.be/HbBblJOZs-c](https://youtu.be/HbBblJOZs-c)